olusola/mintago-test/README.md

 - Responsiveness: Improve the responsiveness of the charts.

-- Features: Add the ability to manage multiple or existing pension pots.
+- Features: Add the ability to add multiple or existing pension pots.
 - Testing: Implement unit tests for the UI elements.
+- Create a function to dynamically generate required form fields.